SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/introduction.md

 One way of creating new graphical representations is by placing one bloc element inside another.
 This is called *composition*; Bloc elements can be composed to any depth.
 You can place a morph inside another by sending the message `addChild:` to the container morph.
-This is what happened when you send the message `openInNewSpace`.
+This is what happens when you send the message `openInNewSpace`.
 Your element is added to the *space* element.

 Try adding an element to another one as follows: